rtlabs-com/p-net/doc/api_documentation.rst

 You can also build the Doxygen documentation for all functions by following the instructions given on the page "Additional Linux Details".

-Study the sample_app to get more information on how to use the API.
+Study samples/pn_dev to get more information on how to use the API.

 General